Donate your body to science

-Please be aware there is a transportation fee for deaths occurring outside of Multnomah, Clackamas, Washington or Clark County.
+If the death occurred outside of Benton, Clackamas, Columbia, Hood River, Linn, Marion, Multnomah, Polk, Washington, Yamhill, Clark, Cowlitz, Klickitat, or Skamania county there will be a variable transportation fee for the service.
 To find out specifically what fee is applicable to your situation, call our office at 503-494-8302, as transportation is charged by county.

 If a donor has an existing pre-arrangement with a funeral home, please contact that funeral home and use their professional services for assistance into the body donation program.